 Students with documented learning disabilities are not required to submit SAT/ACT scores – they must submit diagnostic test results current within three years at the time their file for admission is complete.
 These applicants must complete all required academic courses and earn a minimum average GPA of 3.0 or present other evidence of potential for academic success.

-Students who graduated from high school prior to 2015 are not required to submit SAT or ACT scores (fall 2018 applicants); students who graduated from high school prior to 2016 are not required to submit SAT or ACT scores (spring 2019, fall 2019 applicants).
+Students who graduated from high school prior to 2017 are not required to submit SAT or ACT scores (spring 2020, fall 2020 applicants).

 *Students applying for fall 2019 and beyond may be eligible to opt in to our Test Optional Policy.
 Please review the policy guidelines to determine if you are eligible to apply as a Test Optional Applicant.